apentecoste/DC-GAN/README.md

 # Deep Convolutional Generative Adversarial Networks

-Code to present an application of Deep Convolutional Generative Adversarial Networks for a Medium Article
+Code to present an application of Deep Convolutional Generative Adversarial Networks for a Medium Article.

 These article and code were written with an educationnal purpose, to provide a hands-on application to someone that wants to discover GANs and that has a basic understanding of Convolutionnal Neural Network.